Y0Coss/docs-fork/pages/web_cloud/domains/dns_zone_aaaa_record_creation/guide.en-gb.md

 ---
-title: "How to add a DNS A record for a domain name"
+title: "How to add a DNS AAAA record for a domain name"
-excerpt: "Find out how to add an A record to an OVHcloud DNS zone for your domain name"
+excerpt: "Find out how to add an AAAA record to an OVHcloud DNS zone for your domain name"
-updated: 2025-05-12
+updated: 2025-05-15
 ---

 <style>